Sides / Dairy-Free Mashed Potatoes (No Milk)

 Mashed potatoes in a pot, steps 5 and 6, mashing and add-ins.

-• No need to peel: peeling perfectly good vegetables causes masses of unnecessary food waste, and you lose loads of nutrition, too.
+• No need to peel: peeling perfectly good vegetables causes masses of unnecessary food waste and makes the dish less flavourful, too.
 Embrace the added texture – it’s good all around.

 • Season to taste: consider the amount of salt listed as a starting point, and be sure to salt the cooking water well.
 Taste and season as needed before serving.